-Here at PLNU, we place topmost importance on ensuring that our community of students, faculty, and staff are together and safe.
-We have developed a long history of exemplary care and successful strategic planning around COVID safety practices that are in accordance with state and county guidelines.
+Here at PLNU, we place topmost importance on ensuring our community of students, faculty, and staff is together and safe.
+We've developed a long history of exemplary care and successful strategic planning around COVID-19 safety practices that are in accordance with state and county guidelines.

 Our Plans for Fall 2022

 PLNU is planning for another healthy and vibrant year on campus!
-Although we have seen an increase in cases across the country with the BA5 variant, we are confident in our ability to mitigate risk on campus in response to these changing conditions.
+Although we've seen an increase in cases across the country with the BA5 variant, we're confident in our ability to mitigate risk on campus in response to these changing conditions.

 This endemic model includes a responsive mask policy to reduce transmission risk during surge times while being optional and encouraged when case rates are low.
 We will plan isolation in place unless you or your roommate are at high-risk for complications of COVID-19 based on CDC criteria.
-It is important to keep in mind that residential students who become sick with other illnesses, such as the flu or a cold, have historically remained in shared rooms with their roommate(s) while recovering.
+It's important to keep in mind that residential students who become sick with other illnesses such as the flu or cold have historically remained in shared rooms with their roommate(s) while recovering.

 What to Expect

-- Prior to arriving on campus, we strongly encourage students to take a PCR test, however there will be no testing required prior to Fall New Student Orientation (NSO) and move in.
+- Prior to arriving on campus, we strongly encourage students to take a PCR test.
+However, there will be no testing required prior to Fall Welcome Week and move-in.

-- We are currently not requiring a COVID-19 vaccination for the Fall 2022 semester, however, we strongly encourage it.
+- We're currently not requiring a COVID-19 vaccination for the fall 2022 semester, though, we strongly encourage it.

-- We will continue to follow our existing masking policy which allows for all individuals to be unmasked outdoors and most indoor settings.*
+- We'll continue to follow our existing masking policy which allows for all individuals to be unmasked outdoors and in most indoor settings.*